-I’m curious about polygamy, not because I intend to practice it – I haven’t even found a single partner willing to put up with me, let alone considering more than that – but because I think we as a culture, as a society have been so programmed into believing a certain kind of relationship status is “right” that we cannot easily imagine a state where alternatives exist and aren’t necessarily a move towards destroying our entire way of life.
+I’m curious about polygamy, not because I intend to practice it – I haven’t even found a single partner willing to put up with me, let alone any more than that – but because we as a culture have been so programmed into believing a certain kind of relationship status is “right” that we cannot easily imagine a state where alternatives exist and aren’t necessarily intent on destroying our way of life.

 The three forms of polygamy are officially labelled as; polygyny, polyandry, and group marriage.